-Although it's one of the tests run during Autotest and Quick Check, it can also be run individually.
+Wire Map is one of the tests run during Autotest and Quick Check.
+It can also be run individually.

 Wire Map tests for reversed pair, shorts, opens, crossed pairs, split pairs, miswires, and shield continuity.

 6.1.1 RUNNING WIRE MAP